The lymphatic system is part of the immune system, whose function is to fight disease and infections.

 lymph nodes - bean-shaped organs, found in the underarm, groin, neck, abdomen, and other parts of the body, that act as filters for the lymph fluid as it passes through them.

-Hodgkin disease causes the cells in the lymphatic system to abnormally reproduce, eventually making the body less able to fight infection.
-Hodgkin disease cells can also spread to other organs.
+Non-Hodgkin lymphoma causes the cells in the lymphatic system to abnormally reproduce, eventually causing tumors to grow.
+Non-Hodgkin lymphoma cells can also spread to other organs.

-The following are the most common symptoms of Hodgkin disease.
+The following are the most common symptoms of non-Hodgkin lymphoma.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 - painless swelling of lymph nodes in neck, underarm, and/or groin